rickstaa/ros-gazebo-gym-examples/README.md

 ## How to use

+Below you can find instructions on how to use the examples in this repository.
+For more comprehensive instructions on how to use this package or the [ros\_gazebo\_gym](https://github.com/rickstaa/ros-gazebo-gym) framework, please refer to the [ros\_gazebo\_gym](https://rickstaa.dev/ros-gazebo-gym) documentation.

 ### Build the catkin workspace

 As the [ros-gazebo-gym](https://github.com/rickstaa/ros-gazebo-gym) and [ros-gazebo-gym-examples](https://github.com/rickstaa/ros-gazebo-gym-examples) packages are currently not available on the ROS package index, you will need to construct the catkin workspace manually.
 Comprehensive instructions for this process can be found in the [ROS documentation](https://wiki.ros.org/catkin/Tutorials/create_a_workspace).
 To simplify this, an easily accessible catkin workspace repository containing all necessary packages has been provided [here](https://github.com/rickstaa/ros-gazebo-gym-ws).